hugobast/cheapredwine/README.md

 ## TODO

-1. Replace hb-view by something more appropriate (C Extension).
+1. Replace hb-view by something more appropriate (C Extension or pure Ruby implementation).